Covid-19

 Low capacity utilization of approximately 30 to 40%

-is another major problem faced by Indian pharmaceutical industry.
+is another major problem faced by the Indian pharmaceutical industry.

 MediBrandox is a renowned Healthcare Marketing and Healthcare Web Design company that